ken862734801/restaurant-website/README.md

 ## Summary

-The goal of this Odin Project assignment was to use Webpack and CSS to create a mock restaurant website.
+The goal of this Odin Project assignment was to use Javascript and Webpack to create a mock restaurant website without the use of hard-coded html.

 [Link to the assignment.](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page)